 26 April 2019

 Another common travel issue that often dawns on travellers much too late when heading off on holiday is difficulty reaching their accommodation.
 If for example, you’ve book accommodation out of town, or deep in the countryside, or you are arriving in the small hours of the morning, how are you going to get there?
 If you don’t give this advanced thought and planning you may face unavoidable and exorbitant airport taxi fares.
-Check well ahead of time for shuttle buses; whether your accommodation hosts provide a pick-up service, or whether local transport is available and feasible – and book it!
+Check well ahead of time for shuttle buses; whether your accommodation hosts provide a pick-up service, or if other local transport is available and feasible – and book it!
 Check the distances involved and the average costs so you have a good idea of what to expect upon arrival and the right cash set aside.
-Or consider a hire car as a possible cost effective option.
+Consider a hire car as a possible convenient and cost effective option.

 Accepting that it’s the last thing you want to think about when you’re off on your holidays, it does pay to be prepared.
 As a basic minimum you should know what the local emergency number is for police, fire and medical services.
 If you are staying in one place, it’s worth checking out your nearest Consulate and hospital location.
 Unexpected emergencies are also where travel insurance is so useful.
-Did you know whether you have a crime related emergency, such as theft of your passport and money, or your luggage is lost or stolen, or if you are held liable for serious damage at your accommodation that’s not your fault, Travel Insurance can help.
+Did you know whether you have a crime related emergency, such as theft of your passport and money, or your luggage is lost or stolen, or if you are held liable for serious damage at your accommodation that’s not your fault, Travel Insurance can help?
 Make sure you get travel insurance as soon as you pay for any part of your next trip so you’re covered immediately for any unforeseen mishaps.